twentyhq/twenty/.github/CODE_OF_CONDUCT.md

 * The use of aggressive language
 * Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct that a person might reasonably deem inappropriate in a professional setting.
+* Other conduct inappropriate in a professional setting.

 ## Enforcement Responsibilities